rgommezz/react-native-offline/README.md

 `httpMethod`: usage http method to check the internet-access.
 Supports HEAD or OPTIONS.
 Default is `HEAD`.

+`nrAttempt`: indicate number of retry to confirm the failure of internet connection.
+Default is `3`.

 ##### Usage
 ```js
 import React from 'react';